-This was a technical school located in Namagabe district in the southern province, just about 3 hours from Kigali where over 60000 people ran to find shelter from the interahamwe during the genocide and 27,000 people were killed and about 1800 bodies were exhumed from the mass graves, displayed in form of a stark, shocking monument, with hundreds of corpses are temporarily preserved and currently displayed in those used to be class room.
-The memorial has been developed as a permanent exhibition to the genocide to act as a reminder that such a thing should never be allowed to happen in Rwanda or any other country which makes a place worth visiting because there is probably no place like that one any where else from where you can best understand how horrible those 100 days were for the Rwandese.
-It center has information from the times of colonial times to the more recent history of the 1994 genocide and its design focuses on developing a memorial from which the school children and local community can benefit.
+This was a technical school located in Namagabe district in the southern province, just about 3 hours from Kigali.
+Overnight 60,000 people saught refuge from the interahamwe during the genocide and 27,000 people were killed.
+About 1800 bodies were exhumed from the mass graves, displayed in form of a stark, shocking monument, with hundreds of corpses are temporarily preserved and currently displayed in those used to be class room.
+The memorial has been developed as a permanent exhibition to the genocide.
+The genocide memorial centre has information from the colonial times to the more recent history of the 1994 genocide.
+It’s design focuses on developing a memorial from which the school children and local community can benefit.
 There is also a museum that you can visit.

-From this place, around 2,500 people were killed when they had come to for sanctuary in the church therefore after the period of the genocide, it later become symbolic of the mistreatment of women during the genocide.
+In Nyamata, around 2,500 people were killed when they had come to for sanctuary in the church.
+This later became symbolic of the mistreatment of women during the genocide.
 In the church at Nyamata, there will be graphic and audio-visual displays that will focus particularly on the mass rape, brutal attacks on women and the use of HIV as a deliberate weapon of genocide

 - Bisesero Genocide Memorial Centre

 Bisesero is set in the hills of the Kibuye province of West Rwanda about 31 km from Kibuye town.
-Most of the people that lived in this place used to be Tutsi called the Abasesero who were also cattle keepers and during the 1994 genocide, over 50,000 people were killed from this place.
-These people tried to organize themselves against the massacre for some weeks from the Hutu people but they were unsuccessful because they were fighting with sticks yet fighting well-armed and trained soldiers thus the big number.
+Most of the people that lived in this place used to be Tutsi called the Abasesero who were also cattle keepers.
+During the 1994 genocide, over 50,000 people were killed at this site.
+These people tried to organize themselves against the massacre for some weeks from the Hutu people but they were unsuccessful because they were fighting with sticks against well-armed and trained soldiers thus the big number.

-After encountering resistance, the Hutu organized a more serious attack and the new attackers were armed with modern powerful weapons which the Basesero could not resist for very long and so they succumbed to the genocide.
-According to testimonies of the survivors from this area, there are only a few Tutsis who lived in Bisesero that managed to escape, over 50,000 people from the region were killed and an estimated population of 1,000 people escaped and survived the massacre.
+After encountering resistance, the Hutu organized a more serious attack and the new attackers were armed with modern powerful weapons which the Basesero could not resist for very long.
+So they succumbed to the genocide.
+According to testimonies of the survivors from this area, there are only a few Tutsis who lived in Bisesero that managed to escape.
+Over 50,000 people from the region were killed and an estimated population of 1,000 people escaped and survived the massacre.

-There were over 2000 Tutsi people that sought refuge at the ETO school located just outside Kigali city and this was during the early days of the genocide in April 1994 and they were under the protected of the United Nations Peace Keeping force however, when the UN withdrawal from the area, all these people who has sought refuge were marched up the road to Nyanza where they were all slaughtered like animals.
-This site is not yet fully developed as it is marked by simple wooden crosses but it act as a reminder of how Rwanda was abandoned by the International Community leaving its innocent citizens to die in the hands of ruthless people.
-Each year on April 11th, a memorial ceremony takes place on the site where the deserted refugees were murdered in cold blood.
+There were over 2000 Tutsi people that sought refuge at the ETO school located just outside Kigali city.
+This was during the early days of the genocide in April 1994 and they were under the protection of the United Nations Peace Keeping force.
+Unfortunately, the UN withdrawal from the area.
+Therefore, all these people who had sought refuge were marched up the road to Nyanza.
+Later on, to be slaughtered like animals.